MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 To see the available values, run the following command: `$TimeZone = Get-ChildItem "HKLM:\Software\Microsoft\Windows NT\CurrentVersion\Time zones" | foreach {Get-ItemProperty $_.PSPath}; $TimeZone | sort Display | Format-Table -Auto PSChildname,Display`.

 If the value contains spaces, enclose the value in quotation marks (").
-The default value is the time zone setting of the Exchange server.
+The default value is the time zone setting of the Exchange server, and UTC for Exchange Online.

 ```yaml
 Type: ExTimeZoneValue